Hugo Future ImperfectSlim is a theme based on jpescador’s

 port of HTML5 UP’s theme by the same name.

 The goal of this theme is to continue the development of the original theme.

 This version takes that port and modernizes it with CSS Grid and Modern

-site), I would highly recommend you add it as a submodule to your project.
-From
+add the theme as a submodule to your project.

 git submodule add https://github.com/pacollins/hugo-future-imperfect-slim.git

 All of the theme files will be accessible from themes/hugo-future-imperfect-slim

 If you wish to customize any of the files in the theme for your personal use,